Adult walking through London on a weekday.

 Your personal and family medical history (thyroid, pancreatitis, gallstones).

-Your preferences (any prior experience with these medications, your tolerance for side effects).
+Your preferences and any prior experience with these medications.

 Your budget and whether you are paying for all twelve months up front or month by month.

-In most cases either medication is reasonable.
-Our default recommendation for patients with BMI over 30 and no specific contraindication is Mounjaro at 2.5mg to start, with a plan to escalate over eight weeks to the effective dose.
-For patients with established cardiovascular disease, Wegovy.
-For patients who have tried one and not tolerated it, we switch to the other.
+In most cases more than one of the three is reasonable.
+Our common starting points: for patients with BMI over 30 and no specific contraindication, Mounjaro at 2.5mg with planned escalation; for patients with established cardiovascular disease, Wegovy; for patients who would rather take a daily tablet than inject, the Wegovy pill.
+For patients who have tried one and not tolerated it, we switch to one of the others.

-Switching between the two during treatment is straightforward.
-If you start on Mounjaro and want to switch to Wegovy after three months, we do that at your next review with no additional assessment charge.
-Both medications come from our own pharmacy, so the switch happens in days, not weeks.
+Switching between the three during treatment is straightforward.
+If you start on Mounjaro and want to switch to Wegovy or the Wegovy pill after three months, we do that at your next review with no additional assessment charge.
+All three are dispensed by us, so the switch happens in days, not weeks.

 Clinically reviewed